 In this case both parents are joint guardians and in terms of Australian law, both have rights of custody.
-Both parents agreed to J. moving to New Zealand although, as in S. v O'D., there was disagreement as to the permanency of such an arrangement.
+Both parents agreed to J. moving to New Zealand although, as in Smith v O'Dwyer, there was disagreement as to the permanency of such an arrangement.

 There can be no question that the respondent father has been habitually resident in New Zealand for some years.
-When J. left Australia to live with his father with his agreement, J.'s country of habitual residence changed immediately to the habitual residence of his father.
+When J. left Australia to live with his father with his agreement, J.' country of habitual residence changed immediately to the habitual residence of his father.

-Counsel for the applicant submits on the basis of S v M [1999] NZFLR 337 at 343 per Justice Panckhurst quoting the Family Court Judge that:
+Counsel for the applicant submits on the basis of S v M [1999] NZFLR 337 at 343 per His Honour Justice Pankhurst that:

-Although the legal burden is on the Central Authority to establish that S was habitually resident in Australia at the relevant time or times, it is the respondent who is putting forward the existence of the one year agreement and there is an evidential burden on her to establish that.
-The rule that she who asserts must prove applies.

-On a consideration of the evidence before me and an assessment of the parties from the affidavit evidence, I am not satisfied that there was such an agreement as alleged by the respondent.
-It is more likely that S was to stay in Australia until the parties decided otherwise . . .
+"Although the legal burden is on the central authority to establish that S was habitually resident in Australia at the relevant time or times, it is the respondent who is putting forward the existence of the one year agreement and there is an evidential burden on her to establish that.
+The rule that she who asserts must prove applies on a consideration of the evidence before me and an assessment of the parties from the affidavit evidence, I am not satisfied that there was such an agreement as alleged by the respondent.
+It is more likely that S was to stay in Australia until the parties decided otherwise ..."

 It is the applicant mother in this case who asserts that there was a time limited agreement.
-She is the applicant and therefore with an onus of proof to establish the four grounds in s 12 (1) of the Guardianship Amendment Act 1991.
+She is the applicant and therefore with an onus of proof to establish the four grounds in s.12 (1) Guardianship Amendment Act 1991.
 She is also alleging a time limited agreement and has not, in my determination, satisfied the Court on the balance of probability that the agreement was time limited.

 Accordingly I find on the balance of probability that the applicant has not established that the habitual residence of J. at the time of his alleged unlawful retention was Australia.
-Indeed, in my determination, J.'s habitual residence changed immediately he left Australia to reside with his father indefinitely.
+Indeed, in my determination, J.' habitual residence changed immediately he left Australia to reside with his father indefinitely.